UofA522/Project1/README.md

 ## Charting Setup

+For plotting all the charts we used plotters and labelled the x and y axis where and when needed.
+The charts looks like

 ## Project Setup
 To setup the project lets look at the project setup that you might have: